odoo/odoo-ls/server/error_code.md

 If you used a relational field and get this error, check that the comodel of this field is valid.

 ### OLS30323
-"Field does not exist on model"
-In related keyword argument or decorators api.onchange/depends/constrains, the field provided should exist and be able to be resolved from current module
+"Field does not exist on model or not in dependencies" In related keyword argument or decorators api.onchange/depends/constrains, the field provided should exist and be able to be resolved from current module